andlab-um/uaHMM/README.md

 ## How to use
 * To start replicate the figures, you should go to [HMM_analysis_All_in_one.m](ua_code/HMM_analysis_All_in_one.m).<br />

-* In the code, you can find instruction to replicate all figure, remember to set [ua_code](ua_code) as  working directory and add [HMM-MAR_master](ua_code/HMM-MAR-master) folder and sub folder into MatLab path.<br />
+* In the code, you can find instructions to replicate all figures, remember to set [ua_code](ua_code) as the working directory and add [HMM-MAR_master](ua_code/HMM-MAR-master) folder and subfolder into the MatLab path.<br />

 * In order to run the directional Network-Based Statistics (dNBS), you should enter "dNBS" in MatLab command line window, then follow the instruction provided in [HMM_analysis_All_in_one.m](ua_code/HMM_analysis_All_in_one.m) to execute dNBS.

-* There are 2 python code that need to run separately from Matlab.
+* There are 2 python codes that need to run separately from Matlab.
 The first is the code for brain state visualization [Figure3.ipynb](ua_code/Figure3.ipynb).
 The second is for neurosynth decoding [neurosynth.ipynb](ua/code/neurosynth/neurosynth.ipynb).
 ___

 For bug reports, please contact Eric Wang ([eric.wang2004nz@link.cuhk.edu.hk](mailto:eric.wang2004nz@link.cuhk.edu.hk), or through X [@ericwan53761434](https://x.com/ericwan53761434).